Exclusive Networks Signs Global Deal with Infinipoint to Extend Zero-Trust Security to Device Identity

 Infinipoint brings new value to zero-trust challenge; complements Exclusive's existing ID vendor portfolio; increases incremental opportunities for SASE and other infrastructure

-Commenting on the announcement, Denis Ferrand, VP Global Vendor's Alliances & Business Development at Exclusive Networks said, "Of the seven pillars propping up the concept of zero-trust architecture (ZTA), partners have struggled most to position a strong story around zero-trust for device access because specialist solutions simply haven't existed.
+Commenting on the announcement, Andy Travers, EVP Worldwide sales & Marketing at Exclusive Networks said, "Of the seven pillars propping up the concept of zero-trust architecture (ZTA), partners have struggled most to position a strong story around zero-trust for device access because specialist solutions simply haven't existed.
 That's all changed with Infinipoint and DIaaS.
 Enterprises know that implementing the zero-trust for devices piece right is essential - and with Infinipoint we're breaking down that barrier.
 It's a great solution and fits perfectly into our cyber ecosystem.
 DIaaS also naturally supports a multitude of consumption models which makes it readymade for scaling out globally via our X-OD on-demand platform."

 Launched in July this year, DIaaS has been gaining significant market traction.
 Exclusive will build on this demand to accelerate and scale globally through its specialist go-to-market services and ecosystem of over 18,000 channel partners.